-If you have a high-capacity storage medium in your camera, you may have dozens or more photos to download at once to your hard disk.
+If you have a high-capacity storage medium in your camera, you might have dozens, or even hundreds, of photos to download at once to your hard disk.
 Some of these photos may be excellent "keepers" that you will want to spend some time editing carefully later on.
-But many of the photos only need a few quick edits: changes such as rotation and removal of red eye.
+But many of the photos only need a few quick edits: changes such as rotation and resizing

 Opening each photo individually, performing basic edits, and then saving each one could take a lot of time.
 Mini Lab lets you perform these routine editing tasks to many photos at once.
-Mini Lab lets you select multiple photos to perform the following tasks:
+Mini Lab lets you select multiple photos to perform numerous tasks, including:

-- Levels auto fix
+- · Color auto fix

-- Contrast auto fix
+- Exposure auto fix

-- Tint auto fix
+- · Camera phone auto fix

 - Rotate

-- Crop

-- Brightness and contrast

-- Fix red eye
+- Resize

 - Save as (to save copies of the originals, change file format, and rename files)

 - Print

-Mini Lab displays all of your open photos and includes a list of editing options that you can perform on multiple photos.
+Mini Lab displays all of your open photos, and includes a list of editing options that you can perform on multiple photos.
 This diagram identifies the main features of Mini Lab.

-- 1 The Open more files button opens the file browser to let you find more pictures to edit. - 2 The editing options list shows all of the tasks available for batch editing. - 3 File options let you save or print multiple photos. - 4 The Workspace in Mini Lab contains thumbnails of all of your opened pictures. - 5 The Done button closes Mini Lab, keeping the photos open and maintaining the changes you have made.
-To save photos before leaving Mini Lab, select the thumbnails and click Save before you click Done. - 6 The Cancel button closes Mini Lab, undoing any unsaved changes.
+- 1. The Open more files button opens the file browser to let you find more pictures to edit. - 2.
+The editing options list shows all of the tasks available for batch editing. - 3.
+File options let you save or print multiple photos. - 4.
+The Workspace in Mini Lab contains thumbnails of all of your opened pictures. - 5.
+The Done button closes Mini Lab, keeping the photos open and maintaining the changes you have made. - 6.
+The Cancel button closes Mini Lab, undoing any unsaved changes.